 Teen Ballet (no pointe required for Teen Ballet)

 Teen Ballet offers a pathway for students wanting to further their passion for dance and continue their ballet training on a recreational basis that does not involve pointe work.
 Teen ballet focuses on strengthening, conditioning, flexibility, and agility.
 As ballet is the foundation of all dance genres, teen ballet provides a solid technical platform for those studying multiple dance disciplines.
-Students enrolled in teen ballet have the opportunity to perform.
+Students in this class are given the option of participating in the June Production.

 Ballet – STUDENT DIVISION